-Other products that are known to be a problem are: latex or rubber dummies and baby bottle teats; rubber stretching toys; rubber bands; some adhesive tapes and bandages; and certain carpet backing, shower curtains, window insulation and clothing elastic.
+Other products that are known to be a problem are: latex or rubber dummies and baby bottle teats; rubber stretching toys; rubber bands; some adhesive tapes and bandages; computer mouse mats and certain carpet backing, shower curtains, window insulation and clothing elastic.

 Latex allergy can also be triggered by touching latex gloves.
 However, this is more likely with powdered gloves (the powder makes the gloves easier to remove), as the latex particles can attach to the powder and may cause a reaction when this powder is inhaled.
 It is for this reason that powdered latex gloves are now banned from most hospital settings.